Skip to content

 }

-customElements.define('counter-component', CounterElement);
+customElements.define('counter-component', CounterElement)

-const { html, ReactiveElement } = cami;
+import { html, ReactiveElement } from 'cami'

 class CounterElement extends ReactiveElement {